rust-lang/rfcs/text/2093-infer-outlives.md

 would be required.
-As we'll see in the reference-level explanation, this is a consequence of the fact that we do inference without regard for associated type normalization, but it makes for a relatively simple rule -- explicit where clauses are needed in the preseence of impls like the one above:
+As we'll see in the reference-level explanation, this is a consequence of the fact that we do inference without regard for associated type normalization, but it makes for a relatively simple rule -- explicit where clauses are needed in the presence of impls like the one above:

 ```rust